ryanwevans/rails-portfolio-project-camptivities-app/NOTES.md

 [x] Assignments needs a user-submittable attribute -- rating??
 [x] fields should be enclosed within a fields_with_errors class [x] add display of form validation errors
-[ ] error messages describing the validation failures must be present within the view [x] be sure to utilize the nested resources
+[ ] error messages describing the validation failures must be present within the view (edit and new for all controllers/models)
+[x] be sure to utilize the nested resources
 [ ] add OmniAuth Facebook login
 [ ] add OmniAuth Google login?